microlinkhq/browserless/README.md

 ### .screenshot(url, options)

-It takes a screenshot from the target `url`.
+Use for generating screenshots from a target `url`.

 ```js
 const buffer = await browserless.screenshot('https://example.com')